Link building, how to evaluate the effectiveness of your strategy. Have wondered why given phrases…

 6. Local SEO content

 This is another incredibly important part of optimizing your website for local searches.
-Here are some ideas of what your on-page content should be like:
+Here are some ideas of what your on-page content distribution should be like:

 - create city-specific landing pages.
 Do you want to rank for local keywords?
 It’s necessary to have proper location landing pages prepared.
 This is especially important if you run a multi-location business and operate in several cities;